bitnami/charts/bitnami/cadvisor/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

-The above command sets the cAdvisor scheduler to high-priority.
+The above command sets the scheduler for cAdvisor pods to high-priority.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,